KatherineMichel/portfolio/conference-blog-posts/recap-of-pycon-us-2019.md

 ![](recap-of-pycon-us-2019-images/chocolate-open-space.jpg)

-A selection of chocolate on the table at the Chocolate Open Space, taken by Katherine Michel
+A selection of chocolate on the table at the Chocolate Open Space; photo credit: Katherine Michel

 After the Chocolate Open Space I spent time as a volunteer at the [PyLadies](https://www.pyladies.com/) Booth.
 I hadn’t realized how many people I would meet as a booth volunteer!
 It was a lot of fun and I highly recommend it.
 So many people came up to the booth to pick up stickers, buy t-shirts, ask questions about PyLadies, and inquire about [PyLadies Auction](https://us.pycon.org/2019/events/auction/) tickets.
 Fortunately and unfortunately, the PyLadies Auction tickets were sold out.
 Although I hated to turn people away, it was great to see an abundance of support for PyLadies.